 Hang Suzonne Stirling’s felted beauties from a tree or shelf, or gather them in pretty bowls

 Your templates for the Mollie Makes Christmas 2016 special are ready to download.
 Make a Christmas wreath, gingerbread playhouse, sweet doll’s house, cracker piñata, wrapping accessories, an apron, kid’s festive vests, felt table decorations, camisole and more!
-Click to download your templates Buy Mollie Makes Christmas online.
-Sold out?
-Download it from Apple Newsstand (in the Mollie Makes app… Continue reading
+Click to download your templates Download the template for the fabric cone garland here Buy Mollie Makes Christmas online.
+Sold out?… Continue reading

 The wreath is up, the halls are decked, now it’s just your gadgets that need a festive transformation.
 We have a set of four extra Old English Co Christmas paper designs that we couldn’t cram into the Christmas issue this year.
 We asked if it was okay to give them away for free as Christmassy… Continue reading